 - Black and white sesame seeds

 - Steamed white or brown rice for serving

 - Wrap the tofu block with a kitchen towel or paper towels to thoroughly remove moisture.
-Let sit for 30 minutes.
+Let sit for 30 minutes to an hour.
 Cut the tofu into even ¾-inch cubes.
 Peel and devein the shrimp and set both the tofu and shrimp aside.

-- To make the sauce: In a small mixing bowl whisk together soy sauce, rice vinegar, hoison sauce, water, brown sugar, and corn starch until well-combined and not lumpy.
-Stir in the chopped green onions and set aside.
+- To make the sauce: In a small mixing bowl whisk together soy sauce, rice vinegar, hoisin sauce, water, brown sugar, and corn starch until well-combined and not lumpy.
+Stir in some chopped green onions (if desired) and set aside.